Free weekly demonstrations. Register for a demo

 Why is stereo-video technology the most accurate?

-Stereo-video sensors use two video lenses to view a scene, similar to how humans have two eyes to see.
+It uses two video lenses to view a scene, similar to how humans have two eyes to see.
 The benefits of two lenses, binocular vision, over a single lens, monocular, are the ability to see a larger field of view and to have depth perception.

 They are programmed to look for a very specific algorithm that defines a human, mainly focused around height and shape of head and shoulders.